A report from the Japanese Junior Nationals 2019/2020

 Utana and Shingo will be competing in senior level very soon, so their friendly rivalry will continue.

-the new champion.
+the new national champion.
 Both of them admitted in the interview after the competition that they

 are very good rivals on the ice and friends off the ice.
 Misao Sato, the choreographer of